datafaker-net/datafaker/docs/in-the-media/links.md

 **February 11, 2022**

-*Piotr Minkowski* was one of the first people to twitter about Datafaker:
+*Piotr Minkowski* was one of the first people to tweet about Datafaker:

 https://twitter.com/piotr_minkowski/status/1491780736847810560/photo/1